richlamdev/ansible-desktop-ubuntu/README.md

 ## Introduction

-This is a collection of roles I use for my Ubuntu desktop deployment.
+This is a collection of roles I use for my Ubuntu desktop/laptop deployment.

 ## Requirements

-1) Basic knowledge of Ansible.
+1) Basic knowledge of Ansible

-2) Ubuntu (or alternative apt based Linux Distro would likely work, may require minor changes)
+2) Ubuntu (alternative apt based Linux Distro may work, will likely require minor changes)

 3) ansible\